Database Persistence with Redis Enterprise Software

 |Provides better durability (recover the latest point in time)||Less durable|

 |Slower time to recover (Larger files)||Faster recovery time|

 |More disk space required (files tend to grow large and require compaction)||Requires less resource (I/O once every several hours and no compaction required)|

 - In databases, either: - Click Add (+) to create a new database. - Click on the database that you want to configure and at the bottom of the page click edit.

 - Navigate to Persistence

 Data Persistence and Redis on Flash

-If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shard will be configured to write to disk.
+If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shards are configured to write to disk.
 This is unlike a standard Redis Enterprise Software database where only the slave shards persist to disk.
 This master and slave dual data persistence with replication is done to better protect the database against node failures.
-Flash-based databases are expected to holder larger datasets and repair times for shards can be longer under node failures.
+Flash-based databases are expected to hold larger datasets and repair times for shards can be longer under node failures.
 Having dual-persistence provides better protection against failures under these longer repair times.